Utah-CS3550-Fall-2023/assignments/hw5.md

 CS 3550 Assignment 5 (Permissions)
 ==================================

-**Status**: Draft \
+**Status**: Final \
 **Due**: Phase 1 due **17 Nov**, Phase 2--5 due **24 Nov**

 About
 -----

-In this assignment you'll add user identities and permissions to your application.
+In this assignment you'll add user authentication and authorization to your application.
 You'll also fill out the student side of the application.
 Specifically, you will:

 - Set up a login system for users
+- Customize what a user sees based on their identity
 - Enforce a security policy for all existing views / actions
-- Customize what a user sees based on their identity
 - Set up file uploads and secure them

 The assignment is due Friday, 24 Nov before midnight.
 The course's normal extension policy applies.
-See below for hand-in instructions;
-they are different from normal assignments

 Phase 1: Enabling logins
 ------------------------